dagware/DanThomas/JXA/ClipboardUtils.md

 **PURPOSE:**
 Gets a string from the clipboard - any type of string available.

-If the clipboard doesn't contain string content, the result will be 'undefined' unless 'throwIfNotFound' is true, in which case an exception is thrown.
+If the clipboard doesn't contain string content, the result will be an empty string unless 'throwIfNotFound' is true, in which case an exception is thrown.

 ---